CodeBunny09/MySite/README.md

 <u>Day:11</u>
 <p>Added some frontend functionalities, and need to add many more!!</p>
 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and forum weebsite.
 Tune in with me for daily updates!!!!</p>

+<u>Day:12</u>
+<p>I was struggling with the CSS animations, thanks to StackOverflow, I could do most of it!!
+I know it sounds like a noob!</p>
+<p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and forum weebsite.
+Tune in with me for daily updates!!!!</p>